Jeremie-Bonneau/Jeremie-Bonneau.github.io/_pages/fieldwork.md

 Photos from some of the fieldwork I was lucky enough to be part of.
 Thanks to all the people I met on the way, which made these adventures extra-fun!

-Milne Fiord 2018: Drew profiling after pulling the mooring
+Milne Fiord 2018: Drew profiling after the mooring recovery
 <img src="../images/drew_milne_2018.JPG" alt="Photo 1" width="800"/>

 Deeks Lake 2019: Kelly and Bob back from a CTD profile